saattrupdan/saattrupdan.github.io/_posts/2019-10-27-squared-error-and-cross-entropy.md

 ---
 layout: post
 mathjax: true
-title: What's so special about squared error and cross entropy?
+title: Squared Error and Cross Entropy
 ---

 When introduced to machine learning, practically oriented textbooks and online courses focus on two major loss functions, the *squared error* for regression tasks and *cross entropy* for classification tasks, usually with no justification for *why* these two are important.
 I'll here show that they're both instances of the same concept: maximum likelihood estimation.